-Fast forward to now, at 28 years old, I’ve definitely had my share of ups and downs with anxiety.
+Fast forward to now, at 28 years old, and I’ve definitely had my share of ups and downs with anxiety.
 I’ve had times of stress, full of anxiety and panic attacks, and times of calm and minimal anxiety.
 Lately, I have experienced little to no anxiety, and I believe there is one thing in particular that helps me release anxiety when it creeps back up.
-It isn’t meditation or self-care or even mindfulness, even though I know all of those things can be helpful.
+It isn’t meditation or self-care or even mindfulness, although I know all of those things can be helpful.

 Think about that for a second.